ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-6.png" alt="linearly separable data">

 Now, we are ready to consume data.
 However, we are currently not producing any.
 To produce data, we can simply start the Docker container that we previously created.
-So, let's see what is the container id of my Docker container:
+So, let's see what is the container id of our Docker container:

 ```bash
 docker ps -a